goatslacker/alt/README.md

 #### Canceling An Event

-If you don't want the store to inform the view of an action make sure to return false from the action handler methods, fux won't judge you.
+If you don't want the store to inform the view of an action make sure to return false from the action handler methods, alt won't judge you.

 ```js
 class LocationStore {